mavryk-network/mavryk-protocol/docs/developer/contributing-adding-a-new-opam-dependency.rst

-Because you have used ``make build-dev-deps`` in order to install the Mavkit dependencies, you have access to the default opam repository in addition to the Tezos opam repository.
+Because you have used ``make build-dev-deps`` in order to install the Mavkit dependencies, you have access to the default opam repository in addition to the Mavryk opam repository.

 **Install your dependency:** ``opam install foo``